nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-online-services-portal/security-improvements-faq.md

 - Feb.
 24, 2020: new login page becomes official

 {{#> callout type='info'}}
 Timeline has been pushed back from Feb.
 10 to Feb.
 24 in order to provide additional preparation time.
-This date is now the final one and won't be moved further.
+This date is the final one and won't be moved further.
 {{/callout}}

 Communication will be sent out by email to all of our customers prior to the change.